Harrisburg DUI Attorney

 For the best DUI defense in Pennsylvania, call attorney Steven Kellis today.

-Pennsylvania was never the most lenient state in regards to DUI, but a few recent laws have clamped down even more on offenders.
+Pennsylvania was never the most lenient state regarding DUI, but a few recent laws have clamped down even more on offenders.
 Act 24 (2003) lowered the legal alcohol limit from .10 to .08%, and Senate Bill 961 increased penalties for repeat offenders and those convicted of vehicular homicide while under the influence.

 The penalties for general impairment, high BAC, and highest BAC for first, second, and third and subsequent offenses are as follows: